masumah · zahra

 Redesigning an internal survey authoring tool

-I redesigned Pilotly’s internal survey authoring tool from a configuration-heavy interface into a document-style editor, closing the gap between how researchers draft and how they program.
+I redesigned Pilotly’s survey authoring tool from a configuration-heavy interface into a document-style editor, closing the gap between how researchers draft and how they program.
+Resulted in implementing +5 new requested features, 42% increase in user confidence, and 71.4% users rating a ⅗ or higher on performance.

 Role